 May Morning in Oxford is a traditional celebration of the coming of Spring and brings together Oxford's communities to enjoy dancing, singing and revelry from around the city.
 May Morning is celebrated on 1 May every year.

-The celebrations in 2014 started at 6am on Thursday 1 May 2014 with the choristers of Magdalen College choir singing Hymnus Eucharisticus from the Great Tower.
+The celebrations in 2015 will start at 6am on Friday 1 May 2015 with the choristers of Magdalen College choir singing Hymnus Eucharisticus from the Great Tower.
 Hymnus Eucharisticus was composed in the 17th century by a Fellow of Magdalen and has been sung every year from the Great Tower on May Morning.

-This was followed by the bells ringing out over the city for approximately 20 minutes.
+This will be followed by the bells ringing out over the city for approximately 20 minutes.

 May Morning Events and Breakfast

-May Morning events and activities took place across the city including Morris Men dancing in Radcliffe Square, Catte Street and Broad Street.
+May Morning events and activities will take place across the city including Morris Men dancing in Radcliffe Square, Catte Street and Broad Street.

-Many bars and restaurants across the city were open for breakfasts including eateries in the city centre and East Oxford.
+Many bars and restaurants across the city will be open for breakfasts including eateries in the city centre and East Oxford.